 "Yes, you go to bed.
 Better still why don't you go and sleep in the refrigerator, you frigid bloody cow."
 I felt humiliated as the three of them laughed at Bob's remark.
 I went to the bedroom and slammed the door behind me.

 I was lying in bed when the music was turned down low and I could just hear them talking in the living room.
-I thought that perhaps Bob had realised he had pushed me too far and the guests were leaving.
-I thought I would give them ten minutes or so, and then if Bob didn't come to bed I would go back in the room and see what was going on.
+I thought perhaps Bob realised he had pushed me too far and the guests were leaving.
+I would give them ten minutes or so, and if Bob didn't come to bed I would go back in the room and see what was going on.
 I closed my eyes and relaxed into my pillow.

 I hurriedly got myself ready for my job at the supermarket, but before I left, I went to the record player, turned the volume up and clicked the start lever.
 I opened the front door and smiled to myself as the first track began to blast out, knowing Bob would look at the time and immediately be filled with panic.